 Vernikov, A. V. 2015.
 “Sravnitel’nyi analiz Rossiiskoi i Kitaiskoi modeli bankovskikh sistem: piat’ let spustia (Comparative analysis of the Russian and Chinese models of the banking system: Five years later),” Problemy prognozirovaniia, No. 2, pp. 108–120.

 Yasin, E. G. 2012.
-“Stsenarii dlia Rossii na dolgosrochnuiu perspektivu.
-Novyi impul’s cherez dva desiatiletiia (Long-term scenarious for Russia.
+“Tsenarii dlia Rossii na dolgosrochnuiu perspektivu.
+Novyi impul’s cherez dva desiatiletiia (Long-term scenarios for Russia.
 New impetus after two decades),” Moscow: Higher School of Economics, Report at 13th International Conference on Problems of Economic and Social Development, April 3–5.

 Appendix (Data From Golan et al. Survey) available in PDF below.